Lip Neutralizing Bilston

 - Do not receive bleaching, waxing, electrolysis or laser hair removal treatments close to your enhancement

 - Do not receive lip filler

-Selected colour on the day of treatment will initially be stronger and more sharply defined
+The selected colour on the day of treatment will initially be stronger and more sharply defined.

-It is important to take good care of your lips and condition them and protect them.
-Spf is important to use as sun exposure will fade your enhancement
+It is important to take good care of your lips and condition and protect them.
+Spf is important to use as sun exposure will fade your enhancement.

 If you have any further questions regarding lip blush enhancement and neutralising please contact Kelly with your enquiries on 07900346658

 How long does it take for lip neutralization to heal?